 In 2012, 435,000 long-term international migrants arrived to live in England, which is 87% of the total 498,000 long-term immigrants to the UK.
 Scotland received 34,000 long-term immigrants (7% of total), 16,000 people (3% of total) immigrated to Wales and 12,000 people (2% of total) immigrated to Northern Ireland.
 England, Scotland and Wales had more long-term immigrants than long-term emigrants in 2012, with net migration figures of 158,000,14,000 and 8,000 respectively.
 By contrast, Northern Ireland had more long-term emigrants than long-term immigrants, resulting in a net outflow of 2,000.

-England had the highest male and female life expectancy at birth at 78.4 years for males and 82.4 years for females in 2008-2010.
-Wales was the second highest at 77.5 years for males and 81.7 years for females, followed by Northern Ireland which had life expectancy at birth of 77.0 years for males and 81.4 years for females.
-Scotland had the lowest life expectancy at birth at 75.8 years for males and 80.3 years for females.
-These figures are based on unrevised population estimates3.
+England had the highest male and female life expectancy at birth at 79.0 years for males and 82.8 years for females in 2010-2012.
+Wales had the second highest life expectancy for males at 78.1 years, while life expectancy for females was 82.1 years.
+In Northern Ireland life expectancy at birth for females was also 82.1 years, while for males it was 77.7 years.
+Scotland had the lowest life expectancy at birth at 76.5 years for males and 80.7 years for females.

 83% of the population of Scotland felt that they had some Scottish national identity (either on its own or in conjunction with another national identity) in the 2011 Census.
 This compares to 70% of the population of England who felt that they had some English national identity and 66% of the population of Wales who felt that they had some Welsh national identity.
 Wales is likely to have the lowest proportion due to the higher percentage of their population born in one of the other three constituent nations of the UK.
 National Identity statistics for Northern Ireland are not presented here as they are not comparable with those for England, Wales and Scotland.
 For more information please see the full data catalogue.